 Pro Tip: Before purchasing solid steel bars, determine the diameter of the holes in which you’ll be affixing them.
 These holes are in the collar that attaches the spring to the metal shaft.
 In most cases, their diameter will be ½ inch.

-Step 2: Close the garage door
+Step 2: Open the garage door

 Step 3: Find the winding cone

 Place one eye over the stationary center plate and find the exact spot where the spring ends.
 That is the spot where the winding cone, responsible for keeping the spring in place, will be.